Antique French Jet, black glass, mourning button now adorns a sterling plated pewter ring

 *always remove antique button rings before washing hands

 The Victorians had a mourning dress tradition which was simply a symbol for letting others know they had lost a loved one.
-Queen Victoria's mourning buttons were made from expensive jet, a petrified wood found in bogs outside London.
-To meet the fashion demand for affordable black buttons Paris began the production of 'French Jet', black glass.
+Queen Victoria's mourning buttons were made from expensive jet, a petrified wood found in bogs outside London, not the typical black cloth covered button.
+To meet the fashion demand for a new affordable black button Paris began the production of 'French Jet', black glass buttons.

 #writeyourownstory Jet chose these buttons to adorn her mourning dress after the death of her beloved Levi.
 Once a week for 42 years she placed white wisteria blooms on his grave.
 Rumor has it they immediately turned black upon touching the grass.